 Once the lid is shut, make a square out of cinder blocks around the shut metal can.
 Place a large piece of plywood over those blocks and the lid.
 The plywood is mainly to keep critters away.

 The canning process takes jarred food and then heats that food to a temperature that destroys the microorganisms that could cause the food to spoil.
 The heating process also drives air out from the jar, creating a vacuum seal.

 There are two main ways to safely can food—the boiling water bath or the pressure canner.

 In a survival situation, you will want to know the boiling water bath route.
-This is the safest way for preserving fruits, jams, jellies, tomatoes, pickles, and anything else called a “preserve.”
-The jars of food need to be covered by boiling water and cooked for a specific amount of time at that high temperature.
+This is the safest way to preserve fruits, jams, jellies, tomatoes, pickles, and anything else called a “preserve.”
+The jars of food need to be covered with boiling water and cooked for a specific amount of time at that high temperature.
 The usual timeframe for high-acid foods like tomatoes and picked foods in vinegar is about 10 minutes.

 Keep in mind that non-acid foods like meat, fish, poultry, and some vegetables require the second method, the pressure canner, a specialized pot that gets water temperature up to 240 degrees Fahrenheit.

 Always remember to first sterilize the jars or containers in near-boiling water (around 180 degrees Fahrenheit) prior to putting the food inside.
 Allow the jars to cool down and for the sealing action of the lids to occur.

 Image Source: wn.com